VanillaBase1lb/dotfiles/README.md

 # dotfiles

-For when and if my hard disk dies and I can get back my config files without logging into anything
+For when and if my hard disk dies so that I can get back my config files without logging into anything

 omz folder - /usr/share/oh-my-zsh/